crosscon/optee_psa_extension_examples/README.md

 # OP-TEE Sample Applications
+# Differences to upstream
+This git contains altered versions of the original examples found at https://github.com/linaro-swg/optee_examples.
+The example applications acipher, aes and hello_world contain some of the example files of mbedtls/psa.
+These example files contain slight changes, with comments about them and contain wrappers, which allows this altered mbedtls/psa code to run on a native OP-TEE environment.

+# Original ReadMe
 This git contains source code for sample host and Trusted Application that can be used directly in the OP-TEE project.